-4 The integral nonlinearity is production tested in full power mode only.
-For other power modes, the specification is supported by characterization data at the initial product release.
+4 The nonlinearity is production tested in full power mode.
+For the other power modes, this specification is supported by characterization data at the initial product release.

 5 Following a system or internal zero-scale calibration, the offset error is in the order of the noise for the programmed gain and output data rate selected.
-A system full-scale calibration reduces the gain error to the order of the noise for the programmed gain and output data rate.
+A system fullscale calibration reduces the gain error to the order of the noise for the programmed gain and output data rate.